calenwalshe/calenwalshe.github.io/content/project/search/index.md

 amplitude.
 Preliminary results show that the theoretical and human spatial distribution of errors are similar.

 Walshe, R.C. & Geisler, W.S.
 (2019).
-Theory of Covert Search in Noise Backgrounds Correctly Predicts Asymmetrical Spatial Distributions of Misses and False Alarms Annual meeting of the Vision Sciences Society (Poster).
+Theory of Covert Search in Noise Backgrounds Correctly Predicts Asymmetrical Spatial Distributions of Misses and False Alarms.
+Annual meeting of the Vision Sciences Society.